PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 The firstname and lastname are displayed if the customer was logged in while sending the message.
 Otherwise, "--" is displayed.

+When it is the merchant, customer service, or any other contact, who writes to a customer, the customer's first name and last name are displayed too.

 It's possible to sort by customer asc or desc and search by customer (firstname and/or lastname)

 3) Email